ellysh/bash-programming-from-scratch/manuscript/BashShell/command-line-interface.md

 If the OS fails, you need system utilities to recover it.
 They have a command-line interface because a GUI often is not available after the failure.

 Besides the administration tasks, you would need CLI when [connecting computers over a network](https://en.wikipedia.org/wiki/Remote_desktop_software).
 There are GUI programs for such connection.
 The examples are TeamViewer and Remote Desktop.
 They require a stable and fast network connection for working well.
-If the connection is not reliable, these programs are slow and fail often.
+If the connection is not reliable, the GUI programs are slow and often fail.
 The command interface does not have such a limitation.
 The remote server receives your command even if the link is poor.

 You can say that a regular user does not deal with administration tasks and network connections.
 Even if you do not have such tasks, using command shell speeds up your daily work with the computer.
 Here are few things that you can do more effective with CLI than with GUI: